TrinityCore/tc-wiki/database/master/world/graveyard_zone.md

 ### GhostZone
 ZoneId before teleportation to graveyard (before pressing release button), see AreaTable.db2 or use .gps command ingame while within the zone.
 &nbsp;

-### Faction
-Graveyard's team

-0 - Any team accepted
-469 - Alliance team only
-67 - Horde team only
-&nbsp;

 ### Comment